 Woodstock is a designated ‘Heritage Area’ – this means that the visual streetscape is seen as a cultural asset, and is protected by law.
-Anyone planning to renovate or build on their property is strongly recommended to contact the Woodstock Aesthetics Advisory Committee for advice.
+Anyone planning to renovate or build on their property is strongly recommended to contact the Woodstock Aesthetics Advisory Body for advice.

 The Aesthetics Committee can also be contacted regarding any concerns you may have regarding actual or proposed building activity in the area.

 Certain sections of the Woodstock area were declared an architectural heritage area a number of years ago.
 All buildings over 60 years old are covered by national legislation with regards to building renovations and maintenance of the character as part of our South African cultural heritage.
 The Aesthetic Advisory Body, has been set up as a result of the concern of residents that the heritage and architectural character of Woodstock should be maintained, and with it our property values.

 We are working with the Heritage section of the City of Cape Town Planning Department to ensure that building renovations, particularly those to street facades, should be sympathetic to the architectural style and history of the area.
 We will have input to Council regarding controversial building plans submitted and will seek to notify Council if we are concerned about building works that seem to be proceeding without approved plans or contrary to the style of the area.